 6.2.
 Representation and Warranty.
 Each Party represents and warrants that: (a) it is a corporation or other statutory organization, validly existing and in good standing under the law of the jurisdiction of its formation; (b) it has all requisite power and authority to execute, deliver and perform its obligations under this Agreement; (c) the execution, performance and delivery of this Agreement has been duly authorized by such Party; (d) it is, and during the term of this Agreement will be accredited by ICANN or its successor; and (e) no further approval, authorization or consent of any governmental or regulatory authority is required to be obtained or made by such Party in order for it to enter into and perform its obligations under this Agreement.

 6.3.
 Limitation of Liability.
 EXCEPT IN CONNECTION WITH A PARTY’S INDEMNITY OR CONFIDENTIALITY OBLIGATIONS HEREUNDER, IN NO EVENT SHALL EITHER PARTY BE LIABLE HEREUNDER FOR ANY SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE, EXEMPLARY OR CONSEQUENTIAL DAMAGES OR FOR LOST PROFITS OR DATA, REGARDLESS OF THE THEORY OF LIABILITY AND WHETHER OR NOT SUCH PARTY HAS BEEN INFORMED OF THE POSSIBILITY OF SUCH DAMAGES.
-IN ADDITION, EXCEPT WITH RESPECT TO DONUTS’ INDEMNITY OBLIGATIONS HEREUNDER, IN NO EVENT SHALL DONUTS’ LIABILITY HEREUNDER EXCEED THE LESSER OF (A) THE AMOUNT OF FEES PAID BY REGISTRAR TO DONUTS IN THE PRECEDING 6 MONTH PERIOD OR (B) US$100,000.
+IN ADDITION, EXCEPT WITH RESPECT TO IDENTITY DIGITAL’S INDEMNITY OBLIGATIONS HEREUNDER, IN NO EVENT SHALL IDENTITY DIGITAL'S LIABILITY HEREUNDER EXCEED THE LESSER OF (A) THE AMOUNT OF FEES PAID BY REGISTRAR TO IDENTITY DIGITAL IN THE PRECEDING 6 MONTH PERIOD OR (B) US$100,000.

 6.4.
 Disclaimer of Warranties.
-THE REGISTRY SERVICES, AND ALL OTHER ITEMS AND SERVICES PROVIDED BY DONUTS HEREUNDER ARE PROVIDED “AS-IS” AND WITHOUT ANY WARRANTY OF ANY KIND.
-DONUTS EXPRESSLY DISCLAIMS ALL WARRANTIES AND/OR CONDITIONS, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES AND CONDITIONS OF MERCHANTABILITY OR SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT OF THIRD-PARTY RIGHTS.
-DONUTS DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE REGISTRY SYSTEM WILL MEET REGISTRAR’S REQUIREMENTS, OR THAT THE OPERATION OF THE REGISTRY SYSTEM WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE REGISTRY SYSTEM WILL BE CORRECTED.
-FURTHERMORE, DONUTS DOES NOT WARRANT NOR MAKE ANY REPRESENTATIONS REGARDING THE USE OR THE RESULTS OF THE REGISTRY SYSTEM OR RELATED DOCUMENTATION IN TERMS OF THEIR CORRECTNESS, ACCURACY, RELIABILITY, OR OTHERWISE.
-SHOULD THE REGISTRY SYSTEM PROVE DEFECTIVE, EXCEPT AS A RESULT OF DONUTS’ GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, REGISTRAR ASSUMES THE ENTIRE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION OF REGISTRAR’S OWN SYSTEMS AND SOFTWARE.
+THE REGISTRY SERVICES, AND ALL OTHER ITEMS AND SERVICES PROVIDED BY IDENTITY DIGITAL HEREUNDER ARE PROVIDED “AS-IS” AND WITHOUT ANY WARRANTY OF ANY KIND.
+IDENTITY DIGITAL EXPRESSLY DISCLAIMS ALL WARRANTIES AND/OR CONDITIONS, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES AND CONDITIONS OF MERCHANTABILITY OR SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT OF THIRD-PARTY RIGHTS.
+IDENTITY DIGITAL DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE REGISTRY SYSTEM WILL MEET REGISTRAR’S REQUIREMENTS, OR THAT THE OPERATION OF THE REGISTRY SYSTEM WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE REGISTRY SYSTEM WILL BE CORRECTED.
+FURTHERMORE, IDENTITY DIGITAL DOES NOT WARRANT NOR MAKE ANY REPRESENTATIONS REGARDING THE USE OR THE RESULTS OF THE REGISTRY SYSTEM OR RELATED DOCUMENTATION IN TERMS OF THEIR CORRECTNESS, ACCURACY, RELIABILITY, OR OTHERWISE.
+SHOULD THE REGISTRY SYSTEM PROVE DEFECTIVE, EXCEPT AS A RESULT OF IDENTITY DIGITAL’S GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, REGISTRAR ASSUMES THE ENTIRE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION OF REGISTRAR’S OWN SYSTEMS AND SOFTWARE.

 6.5.
 Reservation of Rights.
-Donuts reserves the right to deny, cancel or transfer any registration or transaction, or place any domain name(s) or other transactions on registry lock, hold or similar status, that it deems necessary, in its discretion; (a) to protect the integrity and stability of the Donuts TLD registries or the Registry System; (b) to comply with any applicable laws, government rules or requirements, requests of law enforcement, or any dispute resolution process; (c) to avoid any liability, civil or criminal, on the part of Donuts, as well as its affiliates, subsidiaries, officers, directors, and employees; (d) for violations of this Agreement, including, without limitation, any exhibits, attachments, or schedules hereto; or (e) to correct mistakes made by Donuts or any Registrar in connection with a domain name registration.
-Donuts also reserves the right to place a domain name on registry hold, registry lock, or similar status during resolution of a dispute.
+Identity Digital reserves the right to deny, cancel or transfer any registration or transaction, or place any domain name(s) or other transactions on registry lock, hold or similar status, that it deems necessary, in its discretion; (a) to protect the integrity and stability of the Identity Digital TLD registries or the Registry System; (b) to comply with any applicable laws, government rules or requirements, requests of law enforcement, or any dispute resolution process; (c) to avoid any liability, civil or criminal, on the part of Identity Digital, as well as its affiliates, subsidiaries, officers, directors, and employees; (d) for violations of this Agreement, including, without limitation, any exhibits, attachments, or schedules hereto; or (e) to correct mistakes made by Identity Digital or any Registrar in connection with a domain name registration.
+Identity Digital also reserves the right to place a domain name on registry hold, registry lock, or similar status during resolution of a dispute.

 7. INSURANCE

 7.1.
 Insurance Requirements.
-Donuts may, at its sole discretion, require Registrar to provide proof of general liability insurance.
+Identity Digital may, at its sole discretion, require Registrar to provide proof of general liability insurance.